HM Prison Barwon: Incidents

-In April 2010, convicted Melbourne gangland murderer and drug dealer Carl Williams was bashed to death inside the Acacia Unit by fellow prisoner Matthew Johnson.
+In April 2010, convicted Melbourne gangland murderer and drug dealer Carl Williams was beaten to death inside the Acacia Unit by fellow prisoner Matthew Johnson.

 A 2012 art exhibition called The Barwon Interviews, comprising video footage of twelve inmates, was part of a Monash University PhD project that was focused on examining prisoners adjusting to life inside Barwon Prison, their family struggles, and guilty consciences.

-In February 2012, visiting Barwon Prison to speak to Indigenous inmates as part of a mentoring program, former AFL player Wayne Carey was found to have traces of cocaine on his clothing following a routine drug scan.
+In February 2012, while visiting Barwon Prison to speak to Indigenous inmates as part of a mentoring program, former AFL player Wayne Carey was found to have traces of cocaine on his clothing following a routine drug scan.
 Carey was informed that he could enter the prison if he submitted to a strip search.
 He declined and left the correctional facility.

-In November 2014 a prisoner strapped a homemade explosive device to his body.
+In November 2014, a prisoner strapped a homemade explosive device to his body.
 The device was made partly from ground up matchheads and triggered a lockdown in the facility.
 Victoria Police specialist teams including the Critical Incident Response Team and the Bomb Squad were brought in to deal with the prisoner, who was subsequently charged and received extra time on his sentence.

 In October 2015, several prison officers were injured in an unprovoked attack in the Grevillea unit of the prison.
 Two prisoners assaulted the officers as they were being led back to their cells from exercise.

 On 11 February 2019, two members of Barwon Prison's Pacific Islander 'G-fam' group stood over Tony Mokbel and stabbed him with an improvised knife.
 He also received a fractured skull and loss of teeth in the attack.
 It is likely that the attack was a result of the previous day's newspaper headline story, that Mokbel was being an 'enforcer' within the prison and one of the men also accused the drug kingpin of "talking to the screws, you f***ing dog!"